ss7m/bread/GUIDE.md

 As `bread` is an expression based language, more things are expressions in `bread` than in many other imperative programming languages.
 All expressions are evaluated from left to right.
+Single line comments in bread begin with the `#` symbol, and there are no multi line comments.

 ## Arithmetic Operators